 Understand how to resolve the continuity challenges of family enterprises

-Design an appropriate and optimal governance structure for your enterprise
+Design an appropriate, optimal governance structure for your enterprise

-Acquire skills needed to function effectively within the governance structure
+Acquire skills needed to lead effectively the processes of governance

 Confront the contradictions and paradoxes of governance